zachmyu/Schmenu/README.md

 **Key Features**

 -   Browse through all restaurants to check the ratings for every menu item
 -   Search for any specific food item to find the restaurant that offers the best item in your area
 -   Favorite a food item at any restaurant so you can easily find the ones you've tried and love
 -   Add a rating and a review to let people know if they should try this menu item!

 ![Schmenu mini-demo](/readme-assets/mini-demo.gif)

 ## Technologies Used

 -   Frontend
     -   React / Redux / Thunk
     -   Javascript
     -   CSS
 -   Backend
     -   Flask
     -   SQLAlchemy
     -   Python
     -   Heroku deployment
+    -   AWS (Credits to Juliet Shafto and her amazing AWS [Walkthrough](https://hackmd.io/@jpshafto/SyWY45KGu)!)

 ## Application Architecture